Cramlington Learning Village: History

 The school was established in 1969 as Cramlington County High School, after the upgrading of Cramlington to a new town under the New Towns Act 1946.
 In line with Northumberland Local Education Authority's other high schools, the name was changed to Cramlington Community High School in the early 1990s as part of a scheme that enabled wider community use of the schools.
 Though a second high school was originally planned, as of 2022, it remains the only secondary school in the town.

-Former head teachers include Peter Dines CBE, later the Chief Executive of the Schools Council from 1988 to 1993 and the National Curriculum Council, Angus Taylor OBE and Derek Wise CBE (born 6 June 1949).
+Former head teachers include Peter Dines CBE, Daniel Joseph Wilks PhD, later the Chief Executive of the Schools Council from 1988 to 1993 and the National Curriculum Council, Angus Taylor OBE and Derek Wise CBE (born 6 June 1949).
 Wise, head from 1990 until 2010, led a turnaround in the school's performance and began to implement the process of "Accelerated Learning" in 1997.
 By 2004, it was performing significantly above local authority and national averages on all key measures.

 For a number of years, the school used the tagline "where the science of learning meets the art of teaching".
 Wise, along with former deputy headteacher Mark Lovatt, wrote Creating an Accelerated Learning School, a book explaining their implementation of accelerated learning techniques.

 Wendy Heslop succeeded Wise as headteacher.
 Upon her retirement in 2021, she had worked at the school for 35 years.
-John Bird and Kim Irving were then appointed Co-Heads.
+John Bird, Kim Irving and were then appointed Co-Heads.

 It had Science College status and was later awarded a second specialism in vocational education.
 In 2003, it was selected as one of the nation's Leading Edge schools by the office of Public Service Reform (Cabinet Office).